How to Build a Brand Identity Playbook for Your Business

 When it comes to capturing the essence of your brand, looks definitely matter.
 How your business is perceived can be influenced by colours — study up on colour psychology! — and images.
 Media is also usually what stops a user from casually browsing and gets that precious click.

 Using the personality traits identified in your branding exercises, you should be able to build out a complete design section for your brand style guide.
 There are lots of helpful resources you can find online for every step of the way, like this super-thorough guide on How to Choose Your Brand Colours from Custom Logo Cases.
+You can also create internal design checklists with marketing templates like the ones shared by Venngage – which is extra handy for remote teams.

 These are common pieces in the visual identity section of brand guidelines: